palewire/first-news-app/docs/index.rst

 .. note::

     If your page does not appear, make sure that you have verified your email address with GitHub.
 It is required before the site will allow publishing pages.
-And keep in mind there are many other options for publishing flat files, ranging from `Dropbox <https://en.wikipedia.org/wiki/Dropbox_%28service%29>`_ to `Amazon's S3 service <https://en.wikipedia.org/wiki/Amazon_S3>`_.
+And keep in mind there are many other options for publishing flat files, like `Amazon's S3 service <https://en.wikipedia.org/wiki/Amazon_S3>`_.

 So you've built a site.
 But it's kind of janky looking.
 The next chapter, which we won't have time for in class, will show you how to dress it up to look like the `demonstration site <http://ireapps.github.io/first-news-app/build/index.html>`_.